cures-hub/cures-condec-jira/doc/features/decision-grouping.md

 The ConDec Jira plugin enables to **group decisions and related knowledge elements**.
 Developers can group decisions according to predefined **levels (high, medium, and realization)**.
 They can also define **custom groups (e.g. UI, process, design, requirements, architecture, testing, ...)**.

-The differences between decision levels/groups and the Jira label mechanism are:
+Major differences between ConDec's decision grouping and the Jira label mechanism are:
-- inheritance
+- Decision knowledge elements (in particular, decision problems and solution options) from **[various documentation locations](documentation.md)**
-- also elements in comments and commit messages can be added to a group.
+(e.g. documented in comments and commit messages) can be gathered in decision groups.
+For example, a UI decision documented in code can accessed from a [knowledge graph view](knowledge-visualization.md) through decision group filtering.
+- The **group assignement is inherited** within the decision knowledge.
+For example, if a developer assigns a decision to the decision group *process*, the linked decision problem and alternatives will inherit this group.

 We use the following definition for decision levels by [van der Ven and Bosch (2013)](https://doi.org/10.1007/978-3-642-39031-9_15):
 1. *High level decisions* affect the whole product, altough they are not necessarily always the decisions that are debated